Bky93/Greedy-chops-project-2/README.md

 In the future I would like to add some effects to the game such as a confetti effect when the user wins the game, or a meat chop confetti so it looks like it's raining meat chops.

+# Accessibility

+I have used alt attributes for all images on the website and aria labels.
+I have also used back up fonts.

+# Technologies used

+**GitPod**

+Gitpod is the IDE used for editing my site and pushing changes.

+**GitHub**

+I used github for storage of the site

+**Git**

+Git was used for version control through the Gitpod terminal.

+**Python**

+Python was used when opening a port 8000 preview when coding in Gitpod.

+**HTML5**

+HTML5 forms the foundation of the website’s structure.

+**CSS**

+CSS was used to style the elements of the website.

+**Javascript**

+Javscript was used to make the game functional.

+**Font Awesome**

+I used Font Awesome Icons on my website.

+**Google Fonts**

+The font used on the website is 'Sigmar' from Google fonts.

+**Favicon**

+The icon next to the page title is from Favicon.

+**Canva**
+Canva was used to design all game images

+**Balsamiq**
+Balsamiq was used to create the mobile and desktop wireframes for the site.

+## Languages Used

+HTML5, CSS, JavaScript

+## Libraries and programmes used

+GitHub backing up all aspects of the project.
+Bootstrap was used for across the site for responsiveness, style and layout.